danwilliams/standards-rs/README.md

 it will support Rust syntax and be able to validate Rust code, and ideally it will allow for the configuration of our custom comment headers.

-Our recommended IDE is [RustRover](https://www.jetbrains.com/rust/), which is available from [JetBrains](https://www.jetbrains.com/).
+Our recommended IDE is [RustRover][], which is available from [JetBrains][].
 It is a commercial product, but is currently available as a free preview until full release.

-We do not currently recommend [Visual Studio Code](https://code.visualstudio.com/), simply because its interaction with Rust is not as smooth as it could be, and it misses out on many of the advantages provided by JetBrains IDEs.
+We do not currently recommend [Visual Studio Code][], simply because its interaction with Rust is not as smooth as it could be, and it misses out on many of the advantages provided by JetBrains IDEs.
 However, it is a perfectly viable alternative, and is free.

-A worthy mention is [Sublime Text](https://www.sublimetext.com/), which is a commercial product, but is free to evaluate.
+A worthy mention is [Sublime Text][], which is a commercial product, but is free to evaluate.
 It is a very powerful editor, and is highly configurable, but it does not have the same level of support for Rust as the JetBrains IDEs.

 Some of the standards described in this document have settings provided for JetBrains IDEs.
 If you choose to use a different tool then you will need to